Self-Publishing Starter Tips Series: #2 Let’s Talk Amazon KDP

 If this process is new to you then please take it one step at a time: baby steps, mini-goals and bite-sized chunks are perfect and always a step in the right direction.

-If you’d like to talk to me about how I can help with the self-publishing process, then feel free to message me.
+Like to talk to me about how I can help with the self-publishing process?
+Message me today.

 Oh, and good luck with your book!